 - Type 32-30-0-2 (SE quadrant bearing shortcut) in the Bearing field and 69.00 in the Distance field.
 Press ENTER to create the first line.

 - For the second traverse line, set the line template to Boundary and type a Bearing value of 57-30-0-3 (SW) and a Distance value of 114.00.

 - For the third traverse line, keep the Boundary line template and type a Bearing value of 32-30-0-4 (NW) and a Distance value of 69.00.

-- On the Parcel Details dialog box, click the Keep And Join command to save the parcel and begin joining the parcel to the fabric.
+- Click the Keep And Join command to save and begin joining the parcel to the parcel fabric.

 - With the Join Parcel dialog box open, drag the new, floating parcel and position it such that join lines can be easily established.